 A practical application

-I have used this method in the past and after a couple of months examining the numbers behind the behaviors, I found my sales team realized why they achieved success and why they might have struggled.
-For example, I visited with David, Community Manager at Sterling Point, and he wondered why his conversion rate has slipped.
+I have used this method in the past and after a couple of months of examining the numbers behind the behaviors, I found my sales team realized why they achieved success and why they might have struggled.
+For example, I visited with David, the Community Manager at Sterling Point, and he wondered why his conversion rate has slipped.

 When we looked at the numbers behind the behaviors, we recognized he fell short of touring visitors on site (#4).
 A lower percentage of David’s visitors were escorted through the community and to an individual homesite in that quarter compared to previous quarters.
 It was very eye-opening for David.
 We then worked on ways to incorporate the community tour in order to help buyers visualize their new home.